 12.0 Use of my services and use of website by children

 I do not sell products or provide services for purchase by children, nor do I market to children.
 If you are under 18, you may use my website only with consent from a parent or guardian.

-My website uses Secure Sockets Layer (SSL) certificates to verify our identity to your browser and to encrypt any data you give me.
+My website uses Secure Sockets Layer (SSL) certificates to verify my identity to your browser and to encrypt any data you give me.